pedrosancao/authenticator/README.md

 # Autenticator

-Web implementation of One Time Passwordm as in Google Authenticator.
+Web implementation of One Time Password as in Google Authenticator.

 Development status: **prototype**.

 ## Licence

-This library is release under the [MIT licence](LICENCE).
+This project is release under the [MIT licence](LICENCE).